chef-boneyard/chef-provisioning/docs/blogs/2012-05-22-new-driver-interface.html.markdown

-# Chef Metal, Configuration and Drivers
+# Chef Metal 0.11, Configuration and Drivers

-As Chef Metal approaches 1.0, we've landed a huge configuration and driver interface improvement intended to enable:
+Chef Metal has gotten a facelift!
+We've tried to keep the interface stable for a long time as we find out what works and what doesn't, and now we're ready to make some changes.
+In 0.11, we've landed a huge configuration and driver interface improvement intended to enable:

 - A standard way to specify credentials and keys that keeps them out of recipes and allows them to be used in multiple places (Chef config)
 - A cohesive way to refer to an environment (Chef profiles)